 Tonight though, after another long day of meetings, you need a break.
 Some ‘me time.’
 You agreed to grab a bite to eat down in the hotel bar, but after that it’s back to the room for a film and an early night.

 Question is: what film to watch?

-Here’s what Rapid Accommodation’s top brass recommend when it comes to choosing what to download to your tablet before you take a trip:
+Here’s what Rapid’s top brass recommend when it comes to choosing what to download to your tablet before you take a trip:

 GREASE (recommended by Linda Anderson-Smith) –